ddelong/ddelong.github.io/_posts/2005-04-16-mac-os-x-1039-update-released.md

 >
 >   * Addresses an issue in which copied files could become fragmented (but still usable) when you copy more than one file at the same time in the Finder.
 >   * Addresses a rare issue in which a file could become damaged when copying to a FAT16- or FAT32-formatted volume.
->   * Improves reliability when mounting (making available) a disk image that&#8217;s larger than 4.7 GB.
+>   * Improves reliability when mounting (making available) a disk image that's larger than 4.7 GB.
 >
 > **More**
 >
 >   * Addresses slow vertical tracking and intermittent trackpad behavior on PowerBook G4 12-inch 1.5GHz, 15-inch 1.67/1.5GHz, and 17-inch 1.67GHz computers.
->   * Adds an &#8220;Apple Internal 56k Modem (v.32)&#8221; modem choice that you can use if you have difficulty using Verizon&#8217;s Airfone Jet Connect service.
+>   * Adds an &#8220;Apple Internal 56k Modem (v.32)&#8221; modem choice that you can use if you have difficulty using Verizon's Airfone Jet Connect service.
->   * Addresses an issue with Mac OS X 10.3.6 and later in which the Calculator window won&#8217;t appear if the Speak Button Pressed or Speak Total options are enabled.
+>   * Addresses an issue with Mac OS X 10.3.6 and later in which the Calculator window won't appear if the Speak Button Pressed or Speak Total options are enabled.
 >   * Fixes an issue at the login window, where clicking the small space just below the bottom user account picture would produce this alert:
 >   * &#8220;Internal Error \*** -[NSCF Array objectAtIndex:]: index(-1) beyond bounds (X)&#8221; (where X is the number of user accounts shown).
 >   * Addresses an issue in which the startup time in Mac OS X 10.3.6 through 10.3.8 may be extended if a large number of PostScript fonts are installed.